-In the wake of the pandemic, many people have opted to create a group of people, sometimes family members and/or friends, whose health and safety practices they trust, to isolate with as a means to ward off loneliness.
+In the wake of the pandemic, many people opted to create a group of people, sometimes family members and/or friends, whose health and safety practices they trust, to join as a means to ward off loneliness.

 "If you can partner up with a person or family and you both agree to similar choices about how you are handling your health and feel comfortable interacting with them, you will have a regular social outlet without the anxiety," says Firisin.